pasxalisbekos/Custom-FileSystem/README.md

 Please make sure you create a directory named "snapshots" on the /home directory where all snapshot directories and log files will be stored.
 Make sure to run the provided code with sudo permissions because it requires write acfess to files located at the "/home" (read-only) directory.

+Usage: A user can build any C application using our customized read/write with only applying modifications on their Makefile to link the library to their code.
+In order to use the library affectively:
+- **Initiallize handler**: In order to initiallize the signal handler in the main() function call "handler_init()"
+- **Completion of execution**: To generate the JSON log file after completion of execution call the "end()" function

 ## Features

 ### 1. Directory Tree